motherinc/catalogue/README.md

 - Figure out how to display arrays and subdocs in a table
 - Better JSON validation
-- Use local storage instead of storing query parameters in browser address bar
 - Add ability to pass in (authentication) middleware
-- Add additional views (such as document-based)
+- Add additional model views (such as document-based)